theogbrand/pytorch-prep/nn_zero_to_hero/tokenization/tokenization.md

-- UTF-8 Encoding is the most "efficient" amongst all, but downside is 256 characters only.
+- UTF-8 Encoding is the most "efficient"/least wasteful amongst all, and backwards compatibilities with ASCII
     - *Unicode* (vocab of 1M diff characters from letters, emojis, symbols from all languages) - ord(x) converts to unicode; then x.encode('utf-8') converts to bytes
         - Downsides of Unicode is only defines 150K vocab, constantly changing standard
     - BUT **Unicode** has encodings which are stable enough to be used, taking Unicode code points and converting to bytes strings (1 to 4 bytes) - variable length encoding